jesterlumos/BrownieBlaster/README.md

 ```cs
 if (bullet.TryGetComponent()) {}
 ```
-TryGetComponent() works like GetComponent(), but it returns a boolean value, so we can use it to check if the component was successfully found.
+`TryGetComponent()` works like `GetComponent<T>()`, but it returns a boolean value, so we can use it to check if the component was successfully found.
 The rest of the line won't run at all if no matching component was found.

 ```cs
 (out Rigidbody2D rigidBodyReference)
 ```
-Just like usual, we feed a parameter into the method, this time a RigidBody2D called rigidBodyReference.
-The out keyword means that the method will store a value in that variable itself, so that we can access it later.
-This is important because we want TryGetComponent to return a bool, but we still need access to the component if it finds one.
+Just like usual, we feed a parameter into the method, this time a `RigidBody2D` called `rigidBodyReference`.
+The `out` keyword means that the method will store a value in that variable itself, so that we can access it later.
+This is important because we want `TryGetComponent()` to return a bool, but we still need access to the component if it finds one.

 ```cs
 rigidBodyReference.linearVelocity =
 ```
-Since we used this variable as a parameter for TryGetComponent and used the out keyword, we can now modify it knowing for certain that it will never be null or otherwise unusable.
+Since we used this variable as a parameter for `TryGetComponent()` and used the out keyword, we can now modify it knowing for certain that it will never be null or otherwise unusable.

 ```cs
 bullet.transform.up * bulletSpeed;
 ```
-Lastly, the value we use for the RigidBody2D's linearVelocity is our defined bulletSpeed in the direction the bullet is facing (transform.up).
+Lastly, the value we use for the `RigidBody2D`'s `linearVelocity` is our defined `bulletSpeed` in the direction the bullet is facing (`transform.up`).
+This is a more advanced method, and it is not much better than what you've already seen, but it is something to be aware of and mess around with if you are ready.
 ***

-Because we need to store a lot of offset values, and we won't know how many until the method is called, we initialize a List<T> on **line 47**:
+Because we need to store a lot of offset values, and we won't know how many until the method is called, we initialize a `List<T>` on **line 47**:
 ```cs
 List<float> offsets = new();
 ```
-Notice the Generic<T> notation that we see with GetComponent<T>().
-This syntax allows us to pass any other datatype in as T so that we don't need a different method or object for every possible datatype.
-In this case, it lets us use one List<T> type from the System.Collections.Generic namespace for any type of data we might want a list of.
+Notice the `Generic<T>` notation like we see with `GetComponent<T>()`.
+This syntax allows us to pass any datatype in as `T` so that we don't need a different method or object for every possible datatype.
+In this case, it lets us use type, `List<T>` from the `System.Collections.Generic` namespace, for any type of data we might want a list of.
 In this example, we are storing floating-point values, so we initialize a list of floats as `List<float>`.
-Since we specify the type right off the bat, the `new()` keyword already knows to make a new List<float>.
+Since we specify the type right off the bat, the `new()` keyword already knows to make a new `List<float>`.

-We also call the Add() method of the List<T> datatype on **line 54**:
+We also call the `Add()` method of the `List<T>` type on **line 54**:
 ```cs
 offsets.Add(offset * spread);
 ```